 - Try a different flavor of dog food

-Different options may work better then others for your dog and could depend on the cause of your dog's anorexia.
-Softer foods may be more enticing to a dog with dental issues, different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.
+Different options may work better then others for your dog, and the efficacy of the options could depend on the cause of your dog's anorexia.
+Softer foods may be more enticing to a dog with dental issues; different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.

 Should You Force Feed Your Dog?